 I stress the importance of reading deeply and widely, and of gaining familiarity with other media, especially visual art and music.
 No matter the subject, no matter the genre, I am concerned with the organic: how form and content reflect, affect, and interact with each other; how details inform the whole; how the entire work relates to its collected parts.

-Much of my work the past fifteen years has been concerned with the body, as both subject and metaphor; as the place where the personal becomes the universal; as the site of memory, language, and desire.
+Much of my work the past twenty years has been concerned, in one way or another, with the body, as both subject and metaphor; as the place where the personal becomes the universal; as the site of memory, language, and desire.

 My website is www.kennyfries.com.